What is the Next ‘Normal’?

-Data Dimensions has always believed in giving back to its community, and during the COVID-19 pandemic, when the need for protective masks is at an all-time high, we’re stepping up our efforts.
+Data Dimensions has always believed in giving back to its community, and during the COVID-19 pandemic, when the need for protective masks is at an all-time high, Data Dimensions Organizes Efforts to Make Masks.

 Led by Jen White, Data Dimensions Chief of Staff to the CEO (and a member of the United Way Blackhawk Region Board of Directors), dozens of “UWBR Mask Warriors” have been sewing, laundering and delivering protective masks to essential nonprofits and other workers in southern Wisconsin.
 Groups receiving masks include ECHO Inc., HealthNet of Rock County Inc., Housing 4 Our Vets, Community Action Inc. and many others.